Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ### Create Azure DevOps - Personal Access Token

 In this task, you will create a Personal Access Token (PAT) in Azure DevOps and integrate it into our codebase.
-This integration is essential for testing advanced security functionalities later in the lab.
+This integration is essential for testing advanced security functionalities later in the lab and to demonstrate how the advance security functionality works and detect any security threat.

 1. Click on **User settings (1)** and select **Personal access tokens (2)**.